Sayan-Rajak-Das/Social-Media-Handler/README.md

 - **Server hosted on:** [Social Media Handler Backend](https://social-media-handler-mu.vercel.app/)
 - **Database:** MongoDB Atlas (currently facing issues in production, working on a fix)

-The application runs perfectly in the local environment, but the backend is experiencing issues in production.
+The application runs perfectly in the local environment.

 ---